mallikarjunimmadi/repo/vsphere/README.md

 - Validates whether each required user is in the lockdown exception list.
 - Can remediate missing local users, assign `ReadOnly` access, enable lockdown mode, and add users to lockdown exceptions.
 - Can test direct connectivity to each ESXi host by using a specific supplied or prompted username and password.
+- In `--check-connectivity` mode, temporarily disables lockdown when needed, tests connectivity, and restores the original lockdown mode.

 ## Requirements